dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 ### Enabling the Local APIC, and The Spurious Vector

-The spurious vector register is also contains some miscellanious config for the local APIC, including the enable/disable flag.
+The spurious vector register is also contains some miscellaneous config for the local APIC, including the enable/disable flag.
 This register has the following format:

 | Bits  | Value                        |
 |-------|------------------------------|